Mastriano mute for the moment on Jan. 6 subpoena - NewsBreak

 Mastriano is in a crowded Republican field running for Governor.
 Some polls have him leading it.
 Democratic Governors Association reacted sharply saying “Doug Mastriano is running for governor on dangerous lies and die-hard loyalty to Trump, but he won’t escape accountability for his involvement in the deadly January 6th insurrection.”

 The subpoena says Mastriano is “compelled” to cooperate.
 But is he?
-Congressman Scott Perry was also subpoenaed and ignored it calling the Democratically controlled committee “illegitimate.”Who’s Who: 2022 Pennsylvania Governor Race
+The committee requested information from Congressman Scott Perry and threatened him with a subpoena if he didn’t comply.
+Perry refused to cooperate and called the Democrat-controlled committee “illegitimate.”Who’s Who: 2022 Pennsylvania Governor Race

 “I think Trump has created a situation where consequences don’t matter anymore and they have to,” Susan Roller said.
 She is with a group called Our Revolution that sent a letter to Pa.’s Secretary of State asking that Perry be disqualified from the ballot for supporting the insurrection.
 She thinks Mastirano should too.
 “I feel that he violated his oath of office to protect the constitution and the people’s right to vote.”

-Note: This story has been updated to reflect that Congressman Scott Perry was not subpoenaed by the committee, which did request information from him and he refused.